ocornut/imgui/examples/README.txt

     OpenGL example, using GLFW + fixed pipeline.
     This is simple and should work for all OpenGL enabled applications.
     Prefer following this example to learn how ImGui works!
+	(You can use this code in a GL3/GL4 context but make sure you disable the programmable pipeline by calling "glUseProgram(0)" before ImGui::Render.)

 opengl3_example/
     OpenGL example, using GLFW/GL3W + programmable pipeline.
     This uses more modern OpenGL calls and custom shaders.
-    Even if your application is using modern OpenGL you are better off copying the code from the fixed pipeline version!
-I don't think there is an advantage using this over the simpler example, but it is provided for reference.
+It's more messy.

 directx9_example/
     DirectX9 example, Windows only.